 - 156. Plaintiffs refer to, and incorporate herein by this reference, all preceding paragraphs. - 157.
-Plaintiffs and the putative class members are and at all times were "elders" as defined under California W&I Code § 15610.27 and/or "dependent adults" as defined under California W&I Code § 15610.23. - 158.
-Defendant entered into a standard agreement with the named Plaintiffs, by and through their power of attorneys, the putative class members and/or their personal representatives.
-In these agreements, Defendant represented that Aegis determines and provides staffing at its assisted living facilities sufficient to meet the needs of its residents as determined by Aegis' assessments and confirmed in care points used to calculate resident charges.
+Plaintiffs and the putative class members are and at all times were "elders" as defined under California W&I Code § 15610.27 and/or "dependent adults" as defined under California W&I Code § 15610.23.

+- through their power of attorneys, the putative class members and/or their personal representatives, In these agreements, Defendant represented that Aegis determines and provides staffing at its assisted living facilities sufficient to meet the needs of its residents as determined by Aegis' assessments and confirmed in care points used to calculate resident charges.
 Defendant made this promise in exchange for new resident services fees and monthly payments that it received from the named Plaintiffs and the putative class members.
 Yet Defendant did not and had no intention of complying with its obligations under the contract.
 Defendant did not intend to and does not use its resident assessment system to set or provide staffing at its facilities.
 Rather, it has a policy and practice of providing pre-determined facility staffing that does not change with increases in resident care needs.
-This policy and practice precludes Aegis from providing facility residents with all of the care Aegis has promised them and for which they are paying Aegis.

-- 159. Defendant knew or should have known that such conduct would likely be harmful to Plaintiffs and the putative class members. - 160.
+This policy and practice precludes Aegis from providing facility residents with all of the care Aegis has promised them and for which they are paying Aegis. - 159.
+Defendant knew or should have known that such conduct would likely be harmful to Plaintiffs and the putative class members. - 160.
 Defendant knew or should have known that Plaintiffs and the putative class members had a right to the funds used to pay new resident community fees and monthly fees to Defendant. - 161.
 As such, Defendant took, secreted, appropriated, obtained and retained the funds of Plaintiffs and the putative class members for a wrongful use and/or with the intent to defraud. - 162.
-Defendant's conduct was despicable, fraudulent, reckless, and carried out with a willful and conscious disregard for the rights and safety of Plaintiffs and the members of the putative class. - Defendant to disclose to Plaintiffs, the putative class members and the consuming public that Aegis does not use its resident assessment or assessed care points to set or provide staffing at its facilities, but instead maintains pre-determined staffing levels, based on fixed labor budgets, which do not change regardless of increases in the overall assessed care needs of current residents.
-Plaintiffs and the class also seek an injunction prohibiting Defendant from basing its care fees on care points that correspond to the amount of staff time Defendant represents is necessary to provide the required services, when Defendant does not, as a matter of corporate policy and procedure, use those numbers in setting staffing levels at its facilities.
+Defendant's conduct was despicable, fraudulent, reckless, and carried out with a willful and conscious disregard for the rights and safety of Plaintiffs and the members of the putative class. - 163.
+Accordingly, Plaintiffs and the putative class seek an injunction requiring care fees on care points that correspond to the amount of staff time Defendant represents is necessary to provide the required services, when Defendant does not, as a matter of corporate policy and procedure, use those numbers in setting staffing levels at its facilities.